 Masks will be required for all students, staff and visitors when in KUSD buildings and/or riding district transportation.
 This requirement may be adjusted as we monitor the rate of COVID spread in our schools and community.
 The district will have high-quality cloth face masks available for all staff and students or they may wear their own masks, too.
-Visitor mask requirements will mirror student and staff mask requirements based on grade level.
+Masks should: